suzannecodeinst/PP1_Hi-Hens/README.md

 Footer icons courtesy of [Font Awesome](https://fontawesome.com/)

 All images are original from the site owner.
 Resized and optimized as webp in Adobe Photoshop.
-Hero images are all sized as a maximum width of 1024px, so the largest ipad in portrait mode will still have a full width hero image, laptops and larger screens have a modified design.